-Gerhart says if you regularly cook for the whole family or do the household laundry, it’s typical to add a dollar or two to your hourly rate.
+Gerhart says if you regularly cook for the whole family or do the household laundry, it’s typical to add $1-$2 to your hourly rate.
 Likewise, if you use your own car to transport children, it would be appropriate to ask the family to give you a predetermined mileage rate to cover the cost of gas and any normal wear and tear on your vehicle.

 In addition to cooking, cleaning and laundry, other services you should consider charging extra for may include:

 - Transportation to and from school or activities.

 - Dog-walking or other pet care.